- Initial symptoms of monkeypox include fever, body aches, fatigue, and sometimes enlarged lymph nodes.

 “This is a virus that belongs to the same group as the smallpox virus; however, it’s a much milder and less deadly form of it,” says Dr. William Schaffner, an infectious disease expert at Vanderbilt University Medical Center in Tennessee.

 The first confirmed case was on May 7th from a person who had traveled to the United Kingdom from Nigeria.
 Additional cases were noted in London but were unrelated to the first case suggesting unlinked chains of infection.
 So far to date, there have been no reports of death.

-These symptoms then progress to a rash often found on the hands, feet, face, mouth, or even genitals.
+The rash can often be found on the hands, feet, face, mouth, or even genitals.
 These rashes transform into raised bumps or painful puss-filled red papules.

-Dr. Jeremey Walker, assistant professor at the University of Alabama at Birmingham Division of Infectious Diseases, explains that the “illness often lasts 2-4 weeks” and it usually necessitates avoiding close contact with others to limit and prevent spread.
+Dr. Jeremey Walker, assistant professor at the University of Alabama at Birmingham Division of Infectious Diseases, explained in an earlier interview that the “illness often lasts 2-4 weeks” and it usually necessitates avoiding close contact with others to limit and prevent spread.

 If you are experiencing symptoms, Walker shares the Centers for Disease Control and Prevention (CDC) recommendations to contact your physician, especially if you “have recently traveled to Central or West Africa or areas within Europe where multiple cases have been reported.”

 Additionally, if you have “had contact with a person who has had suspected or known monkeypox or are a man who regularly has intimate contact with men.”

 Monkeypox is transmitted person-to-person through close contact including but not limited to sexual contact.